Li-Wen Chang

 Biography

-Li-Wen Chang is a Research Scientist and Engineering Manager at ByteDance AML, workinng at AI intrastructure, model compilation, libraries, Tensorflow, PyTorch, and NPU ASICs, since June 2021.
-Previously, he was a Senior Software Engineer at Microsoft Cloud & AI, working at AI intrastructure, model compilation, libraries, and ONNX.
+Li-Wen Chang is a Research Scientist and Engineering Director at ByteDance Seed, working on AI infrastructure, model compilation, and large-scale training and inference systems.
+His work spans TensorFlow, PyTorch, and AI ASICs, and he has been at ByteDance since June 2021.
+Previously, he was a Senior Software Engineer at Microsoft Cloud & AI, focusing on AI infrastructure, model compilation, and ONNX Runtime.

 Li-Wen received the B.S. degree in Electrical Engineering from National Taiwan University (NTU) in 2007.
 He received a Gold Medal from the 13th Asian Pacific Mathematics Olympiad (APMO) 2001 during his high school.
 Also, he received multiple honors during undergraduate.
 During his undergraduate, he investigated Rolling Shutter Effect of CMOS, gave its first numerical analysis, and proposed an efficient algorithm to compensate it.
 The result is published in IEEE Transactions on Image Processing, 2008 (doi).